openjs-foundation/cross-project-council/GOVERNANCE.md

 ## Approving and Onboarding Regular Members

 Our goal in the OpenJS Foundation is to do most of our work in public.
 On occasion, there are matters and materials that must be kept private and shared only with Voting and Regular members.
-As a result we have requirements in place in order to ensure that Voting and Regular members are known and active in the the projects they represent or known to the CPC and active in its work.
+As a result we have requirements in place in order to ensure that Voting and Regular members are known and active in the projects they represent or known to the CPC and active in its work.
 Observers can participate in almost all aspects of the work of the CPC except those infrequent matters related to private information.

-### Requirements to become a regular member: (one of the following is required)
+### Requirements to become a Regular member: (one of the following is required)

 - An active member of a project community or collaboration space which is defined as having recent, sustained contributions to the project during the past 90 days.
 - A demonstrated level of contribution to the CPC's work (meetings, issues, pull-requests) as an observer during the past 30 days.